 On July 21, 1997, the U.S. Nuclear Regulatory Commission (NRC) published the final rule on Radiological Criteria for License Termination (the License Termination Rule) as Subpart E to 10 CFR Part 20.
 NRC regulations require that materials licensees submit Decommissioning Plans to support the decommissioning of its facility if it is required by license condition, or if the procedures and activities necessary to carry out the decommissioning have not been approved by NRC and these procedures could increase the potential health and safety impacts to the workers or the public.
-NRC regulations also require that reactor licensees submit Post-shutdown Decommissioning of nuclear power facilities.
-The NRC staff is currently developing guidance, including a Standard Review Plan, (SRP) a final Regulatory Guide for implementing the License Termination Rule (RegGuide) and the DandD Screen software for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
-This paper provides an overview of the NRC staff's efforts to develop this guidance.
+NRC regulations also require that reactor licensees submit Post-shutdown Decommissioning Activities Reports and License Termination Plans to support the decommissioning of nuclear power facilities.
+The NRC staff is currently developing guidance, including a Standard Review Plan, (SRP) and the DandD Screen software for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
+This paper provides an update of the current status of the NRC staff's efforts to develop this guidance.